Introduction to Part II

 Conversely, contrast this with the traditional definition of a cartesian product, which is much more imperative.
 You describe how to create an element of the product by picking one element from one set and another element from another set.
 It’s a recipe for creating a pair.
 And there’s another for disassembling a pair.

-In almost every programming language, including functional languages like Haskell, product types, coproduct types, and function types are built in, rather than being defined by universal constructions; although there have been attempts at creating categorical programming languages (see, e.g., Tatsuya Hagino’s thesis).
+In almost every programming language, including functional languages like Haskell, product types, coproduct types, and function types are built in, rather than being defined by universal constructions; although there have been attempts at creating categorical programming languages (see, e.g., Tatsuya Hagino’s thesis in Bibliography).

 Whether used directly or not, categorical definitions justify pre-existing programming constructs, and give rise to new ones.
 Most importantly, category theory provides a meta-language for reasoning about computer programs at a declarative level.
 It also encourages reasoning about problem specification before it is cast into code.